 Traffic is king in the online world.
+And ranking higher on Google is key.
 The Internet is an extension of real life, and you can see it in the many ways you can earn a living online.
 Just as brick-and-mortar businesses need foot traffic to generate revenue, blogs, online shops, and everything in between rely on views and clicks.

 Techniques such as search engine optimization or SEO help you get the traffic you need.
 You can create your own SEO strategy or hire an SEO professional in Perth to plan one for you.
 Either way, to execute an SEO strategy, you need to follow Google’s lead.

-With a 92% market share, Google is the only search engine that matters.
+With a 92% market share, Google is the only search engine that matters, and ranking higher on Google should be your main goal.
 And if you’ve dabbled in SEO, you probably know that the rankings on Google’s results page are determined mostly by its internal algorithms.
 Of course, nobody knows exactly what goes into their algorithms, which changes all the time.
 The SEO community holds its breath every time Google updates the algorithm.
 Everyone gets affected, for better or for worse.

 The algorithm aside, there are certain SEO practices you should always follow.
 Here are 3 of the best ones: